mathiiiiiis/-NertiviaTemplates/README.md

 ## Available Templates
 - **Invite Button**: A button template that allows users to quickly join your Nertivia server.
+ ↳ This Button Template is also available at: https://github.com/NertiviaChat/Community-Sampels

 ## How to Use
 1. Download the template folder you're interested in.